Mukul-kYadav/ARIMA/README.md

 -   In simple words, Autocorrelation is a correlation of a variable observed at two time points.

--   For example, if we find autocorrelation between Y~t~ and Y~t-1~ then it is called autocorrelation of lag 1.
-Similarly, autocorrelation between Y~t~ and Y~t-3~ is called autocorrelation of lag 3 and so on.
+-   For example, if we find autocorrelation between Yt and Yt-1 then it is called autocorrelation of lag 1.
+Similarly, autocorrelation between Yt and Yt-3 is called autocorrelation of lag 3 and so on.

 > Autocorrelation of lag k is represented by: